Sichuan sika deer

 The Sichuan sika deer (Cervus nippon sichuanicus) is one of the many subspecies of sika deer.
 It was discovered in 1978 and was proven to be a distinct subspecies.
 It is found in the mountains of northern Sichuan and southern Gansu, which holds the largest population of Sika Deer in China.
-There are currently 500 individuals left in the wild, and the numbers currently seems to be stable.
+There are currently 500 individuals left in the wild, and the numbers appear to be stable.

+The conducted study by Zhao et al. (2014) reported that human disturbance contributed to the evolution of the Sichuan Sika Deer.
+Human activities such as roads and grazing increase the chances of these species losing their habitats.
+Zhao et al. (2014) had also stated that Sichuan Sika Deers preferred habitats with bushlands and forests, particularly because in these habitats, they had a better reproductive success and efficient use of their resources.
+Additionally, their territory selection is impacted by the proximity with water.
+Zhao et al (2014) had identified that these species prefer habitats no further than 550 mm from the nearest body of water.
+Finding a habitat from a certain distance to the nearest body of water ensures that these species have a high survival rate as they can find a good availability of food and remain hydrated.